apache/atlas/docs/src/documents/Search/SearchBasic.md

 The basic search allows you to query using typename of an entity, associated classification/tag and has support for filtering on the entity attribute(s) as well as the classification/tag attributes.

-The entire query structure can be represented using the following JSON structure (called !SearchParameters)
+The entire query structure can be represented using the following JSON structure (called SearchParameters)

 <SyntaxHighlighter wrapLines={true} language="json" style={theme.dark}>
 {`{